The 2017 Global Education Institute for Teachers was held December 2-3, 2017.

 More information about the institute can be found at http://bit.ly/2wtT57f

 For any questions, please contact Amy Green at (319) 335-1433.

 Each year, International Programs (IP), in partnership with the Stanley Foundation, offers a professional development workshop for Iowa's K-12 teachers focusing on international topics and issues of critical importance.
 Over the years, institute themes have included Fragile Economies; Understanding Nigeria; Understanding the Middle East; The US/Mexico Border and Immigration Policies; and Terrorism and Mass Media.

-In 2011, inspired by the introduction of the new Iowa Core Curriculum and its focus on global literacy concepts and 21st century skills, the institute turned its attention to global education, with a goal of preparing teachers from across the state to infuse global perspectives into their classrooms.
+Inspired by the introduction of the Iowa Core Curriculum and its focus on global literacy concepts and 21st century skills, the institute has turned its attention to global education, with a goal of preparing teachers from across the state to infuse global perspectives into their classrooms.

 The institute is a professional development opportunity and teachers will receive one license renewal credit.
-The directors of the Global Education Institute for Teachers is Dr. Greg Hamot, a professor in the UI College of Education and the director of the UI Center for Human Rights, and Jason Harshman, assistant professor in the UI College of Education.
+The directors of the Global Education Institute for Teachers are Greg Hamot, a professor in the UI College of Education and the associate director of the UI Center for Human Rights, and Jason Harshman, assistant professor in the UI College of Education.

 K-12 school teachers from Iowa’s four congressional districts are invited to register for institute, where they’ll spend two days on the UI campus engaged in training, group activities, workshops, and guest speaker presentations.